DrAlexx/futils/README.md

 This library is a collection of code that was made in the such situations.

 There are:
-- ScopedProfiler - is a template-based in-source profiler.
+- Profiler - is a template-based in-source profiler.
 - BitStreamAdaptor - is an template adaptor that can adapt any secunce to the bit-stream
 - RLUCache - is a map based container with the possibility to purge old items by the user tuned policy.
 - ShardMap - is a template that helps to grow up map [performance in multithreading apps.